adsforce/docs/docs/zh-hans/sdk-integrations/quick-start/Android/README.md

      /**
       * In-app purchase record(Google-certified)
       *
-      * @param price          Payment amount, recommended to take from the 'price' field of skudetail, must be more than 0
-      * @param currency       Payment currency，Payment amount, recommended to take from the 'price_currency_code' field of skudetail, can not be empty
+      * @param skuDetailJson   IAP skudetail json, can not be empty
       * @param publicKey      Public key of Google payment，can be empty
       * @param dataSignature  Signature verification from GP payment, get from Purchase.getSignature()，can not be empty
       * @param purchaseData   Signature verification from GP payment, get from Purchase.getOriginalJson()，can not be empty